difcul/aw/3_accessing_and_extracting_data/README.md

 xmllint --xpath '/PubmedArticleSet/PubmedArticle/PubmedData/ArticleIdList' Articles.xml
 ```

-Note you can use PHP (or other programming language) to execute XPath queries: https://www.w3schools.com/php/func_simplexml_xpath.asp
+Note you can use PHP (or other programming language) to execute XPath queries (https://www.w3schools.com/php/func_simplexml_xpath.asp),
+and also execute cURL (http://php.net/manual/en/book.curl.php)

 The XPath syntax enables more complex queries, try these ones: